secondbitcoin/secondbitcoin/README.md

 ## Contributing

-We welcome contributions to the Secondbitcoin project!
+We welcome contributions to the SecondBitcoin project!

 ## Documentation